tamirgen/Tic-Tac-Toe/README.md

 I have manualy tested my project by doing the following:
 - Passed the code through PEP8 and made sure it is error free.
-- Given invalid inputs: number that are not 0-8, letters instead of numbers and the same number twice.
+- Given invalid inputs: numbers that are not 0-8, letters instead of numbers and the same number twice.
 - Tested in my local terminal and the Heroku terminal.
 - Tested on an Android tablet and IOS smartphone.